braze-inc/braze-docs/_docs/_user_guide/engagement_tools/campaigns/building_campaigns/rate-limiting.md

 - Users could receive the different channels at different times, and it is not predictable which channel they will get first.
     - For example, if you send a campaign that contains an email and a push notification, you may have 10,000 users with valid push tokens and 50,000 users with valid email addresses.
 If you set the campaign to send 100 messages per minute (a slow rate limit for the campaign size), a user could receive the push notification in the first batch of sends and the email in the last batch of sends, almost nine hours later.

-{% alert note %}
+#### Multi-platform push campaigns

-Push campaigns delivering on multiple push platforms (such as iOS or Android) apply the same rate limiting process.
-For example, let's say we have a push campaign using Android and iOS with a 10,000 rate limit.
-Braze will send up to 20,000 total push notifications each minute (10,000 for Android and 10,000 for iOS).
+For push campaigns delivering on multiple platforms, the selected rate limit will be equally distributed across platforms.
+A push campaign leveraging Android and iOS with a 10,000 rate-limit per minute will equally distribute the 10,000 messages across the two platforms.
-{% endalert %}

 #### Canvas delivery speed rate limiting {#canvas-delivery-speed}